Diplomado in Mexican Public Law and Policy

 An unparalleled program offered by the University of Arizona and the Universidad Nacional Autónoma de México (UNAM) that gives you access to renowned scholars in Mexican constitutional law.

-Available to University of Arizona graduate and advanced undergraduate students (in-person only) as well as lawyers, judges, and working professionals (online or in-person), this program will expand your understanding of Mexican public law, and develop immediately useful expertise.
+Available to University of Arizona graduate and advanced undergraduate students as well as lawyers, judges, and working professionals (online or in-person), this program will expand your understanding of Mexican public law and policy, and develop immediately useful expertise.

-Lawyers, judges, business professionals and other working professionals may enroll in the courses online.
+Lawyers, judges, business professionals, and other working professionals may enroll in the courses online.
 You will enroll as a professional participant with the College of Law—equivalent to executive education programs.
 This is not degree-seeking status and will not be reported on UArizona transcripts.
 We can provide a letter of documentation if needed.
-You will receive the Diplomado certificate upon completion of all four classes.
+You will receive the Diplomado certificate upon completion of all four courses.

 You may enroll in one, two, three, or all four of the courses.
-Each course is mutually exclusive, and there are no prerequisites.
-Each course is two credits.
+Each course is mutually exclusive so you can enroll at any time.
+There are no prerequisites and each course is two credits.